lumusitech/backend-node-ts-clean-webserver-rest/README.md

   - Prisma Studio: GUI to view and edit data in your database

 - [Compression types](https://www.npmjs.com/package/@types/compression): This package contains type definitions for compression.

+- [Supertest types](https://www.npmjs.com/package/@types/supertest): This package contains type definitions for supertest.

+- [Dotenv-cli](https://www.npmjs.com/package/dotenv-cli): This will load the variables from the .env file in the current working directory and then run the command (using the new set of environment variables).

 ### Production